ArtemGovorov/wallaby-mono/README.md

 # wallaby-mono
-A repository that demonstrates a bug or at lest unexpected behavior with wallaby and a mono repo.
+A repository that demonstrates a bug or at least unexpected behavior with wallaby and a mono repo.

 # installation
 ```